Five Tips on Protecting Children from a Hostile Parent During a Divorce in Arizona

 Arbitration differs from mediation.
 The mediator acts as the voice of reason, getting parents to talk over the issues calmly and reasonably.
 An arbitrator hears each side then rules on disputed issues.
-Both alternatives are cheaper and easier on the kids than a bitter divorce trial.
+Both alternatives are cheaper and easier to the kids than a bitter divorce trial.
 You should check on the laws that apply to mediation and arbitration in your state.
 For example, there are very limited reasons to object to an arbitration ruling and you may waive your right to an appeal in arbitration.

 Therapy for You and Your Children

 If you notice your kids wilting under the pressures of the family break-up, they may need individual therapy.
 Many trained therapists are available in urban areas, and some specialize in working with children.

 Divorcing parents can need help too.
 Talking to a trained professional about your fears, anger, doubts, and concerns as your marriage ends can help.
 While some therapists are very expensive, others charge sliding fees depending on your income and many accept insurance.
 This is a good way to keep yourself moving forward in this difficult time.
 And the better you handle the divorce, the better it is for your kids.